Estecka/mc-Variants-CIT-wiki/Module-Types.md

 `fire_aspect2__mending.png`

-For enchantments in modded namespaces, include the namespace before the name as usual, but use two dots (`".."`) as a separator instead of a colon:
+For enchantments in modded namespaces, include the namespace before the name as usual, but use two dots (`".."`) as a separator instead of a colon.
+The namespace of the models never changes, and can be defined in the parameters.

 `fire_aspect2__illagerplus..illager_bane__mending.png`